acupoftee/Art-Museums/README.md

 2. Zoom in and select data points plotted around the globe to view the Instagram photo and caption.

-3. See the globe update in real time
+3. See the globe update in real time.